ed-o-saurus/PLHaskell/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Contact

-I wrote the project mostly for my own amusement and as a challenge.
-If you have any questions, comments, or issues, or if you find the project interesting or useful, please don't hesitate to contact me at ed@behn.us.

 ## Bugs and Features

 Bug reports and feature requests should be submitted in the Github issues page.